misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch5.md

 The point of `src` is pretty straightforward: it lets you define one or more sources for the font face you’re defining, using a comma-separated list if there are in fact multiple sources.
 You can point to a font face at any URI, but there is a restriction: font faces can only be loaded from the same origin as the stylesheet.
 Thus, you can’t point your `src` at someone else’s site and download their font; you’ll need to host a local copy on your own server, or use a font-hosting service that provides both the stylesheet(s) and the font file(s).

-There is an exception to the same-origin restriction, which is that servers can permit cross-site loading using the HTTP header `Access-Control-Allow-Origin`.
+<Tips tips="blue">There is an exception to the same-origin restriction, which is that servers can permit cross-site loading using the HTTP header <code>Access-Control-Allow-Origin</code>.</Tips>

 You may well be wondering how it is that we’re defining `font-family` here when it was already defined in a previous section.
 The difference is that this `font-family` is the `font-family` descriptor, and the previously-defined `font-family` was the `font-family` `property`.
 If that seems confusing, stick with me a moment and all should become clear.